odisfm/zcx-core/docs/content/reference/template-reference.md

 ```

 ## control templates
 In `control_templates.yaml`, you may create a control definition that is available for any control to inherit from.
-Any properties defined on the template will be inherited on the child control.
-In the case of a conflict (the template and child define the same property), the child will overwrite the template.
+Any options defined on the template will be inherited on the child control.
+In the case of a conflict (the template and child define the same option), the child will overwrite the template.

 ```yaml title="control_templates.yaml"
 __global__: